pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Parsing.md

   End()
 }

 try users.parse(&input) // [User(id: 1, name: "Blob", isAdmin: true), ...]
 input // ""
 ```

-This says that to parse a user we consume an integer from the beginning of the input, then a comma,
+This says that to parse a user we:

+* Parse and consume an integer from the beginning of the input
+* then a comma
-then everything up to the next comma, then another comma, and finally a boolean.
-And to parse an
+* then everything up to the next comma
+* then another comma
+* and finally a boolean.

-entire array of users we run the `user` parser many times and between each invocation we run the
+And to parse an entire array of users we:

+* Run the `user` parser many times
+* between each invocation of `user` we run the separator parser to consume a newline
-separator parser, which consumes a newline, and once the `user` parser has consumed all it can we
+* and once the `user` and separator parsers have consumed all they can we run the terminator
-run the `terminator` parser, which verifies that there is no more input to consume.
+parser to verify there is no more input to consume.

 Further, if the input is malformed, like say we mistyped one of the booleans, then the parser emits
 an error that describes exactly what went wrong: